MaskedAuthority/security-face-detection/README.md

 you can create a face signature by running python create_face.py  let it run for 10 sec then  ctrl c

- **step 2 running the actull face detection:**
+ **step 2 running the actull face detection:** now that you have your face signature  you can run the face  with python face.py